Care for an Indwelling Urinary Catheter

 - Drink plenty of fluids.
 If fluids need to be limited because of kidney, heart, or liver disease, talk with the doctor before increasing the amount of fluids.

-- If the catheter causes irritation or a rash, wearing loose cotton underwear may help.
+- If the catheter causes some irritation or a rash, wearing loose cotton underwear may help.

-- You see signs of a urinary infection.
-Signs include:
+- You have symptoms of a urinary infection.
+These may include:

 Author: Healthwise Staff